G2N2/Wesfeiler-and-Lehman-go-grammatical/README.md

 # Wesfeiler-and-Lehman-go-grammatical

-This code is related to the submited paper Wesfeiler-and-Lehman-go-grammatical in Neurips 2023.
+This code is related to the submited paper Wesfeiler-and-Lehman-go-grammatical in ICLR 2024.
 It uses pytorch and cuda.

 Python version 3.8.10
 Pytorch version 1.12.0